Monastery of Martyrius

-The Monastery of Martyrius, whose ruins, known as Khirbet el-Murassas in Arabic, have been excavated in the centre of the West Bank settlement and city of Ma'ale Adumim, was one of the most important centres of monastic life in the Judean Desert during the Byzantine period.
+Monastery of Martyrius, whose ruins, known as Khirbet el-Murassas in Arabic, have been excavated in the centre of the West Bank settlement and city of Ma'ale Adumim, was one of the most important centres of monastic life in the Judean Desert during the Byzantine period.
 It was active between the second half of the 5th and the mid-7th century.

 History

 Martyrius was born in Cappadocia (present-day Turkey) during the first half of the fifth century.
 After spending some time at the Laura of Euthymius in 457 CE, he lived as a hermit in a nearby cave.
 Later, After entering the Holy Orders, Martyrius served as a priest of the Church of the Holy Sepulcher in Jerusalem.
-He became Patriarch of Jerusalem in 478 and served until 486.
+He succeeded Anastasius of Jerusalem as Patriarch of Jerusalem in 478 and served until 486.
 It is believed that he built the monastery along the road from Jericho to Jerusalem bearing his name at this time.

 Martyrius of Jerusalem was the Patriarch of Jerusalem from 478 to 486.
+He was succeeded by Sallustius of Jerusalem.

 It was probably during his term as patriarch that Martyrius built the Monastery of Martyrius in the Judean hills east of Jerusalem.
-Martyrius reposed on April 13, 486.
+Martyrius died on April 13, 486.

 The xenodocheion (pilgrim hostelry) was a source of considerable income to the Sabaite monks of the coenobium.

 The monastery was damaged during the Persian invasion in 614 CE and was abandoned after the Arab conquest in the mid-7th century.